luciotato/LiteScript/devel/source/v0.8/NOTES iterators.md

                 return true

         append to class Map
-            method iterableNext(iter:IterablePos) //when implemented as a simple array iter.index++
+            method iterableNext(iter:Iterable.Position) //when implemented as a simple array iter.index++
                 if iter.index>=this.length, return false;
                 iter.key=this.array[iter.index].key